bencao/terminal-clock/README.md

       // for the 1st position we return 3 possible option names process.stdout.write('--mode --help --version');
     } else if (fragment === 2) {
-      // for the 2nd position we return 3 possible candidates const prevWord = argv[4];
+      const prevWord = argv[4];

       // line is the exact text users see from the command line